attainu/python-project-sujay-sp-au9/README.md

 ## OOP principles in place:
 Each order is an object of the Thread class in threading library in python System is implemented as a class.
 Any number of instances of the system can be instantiated, either with an input file or terminal I/O.

+## Future scope:
+Restaurant database holds a value of its respective deposit money, anytime restaurant misses a delivery, the deposit money has to reduced until minimum.
+Ofcourse, without deposit restaurant is marked inactive.